How many hours do you have in a day?

 01. Pomodoro Technique

-More than 2 million users using the Pomodoro technique and get results and productively transforming their lives.
+More than 2 million users use the Pomodoro technique and get results and productively transform their lives.

 The Pomodoro is a time management technique developed by Francesco Cirillo in the late 1980s.